 The subject of military/livery/uniform buttons is a study in its own right.
 This is not meant to be an exhaustive look at this subject, rather just to highlight Australian manufacturers.
 Please refer to specialty books/websites/clubs for more information on this topic.
 See also ‘Buttons in the News” page.
 See also http://www.stokesbadges.com.au/about/ for further information and pictures.

 Thomas Stokes (1831-1910) like many others, had come to Victoria to look for gold, arriving on New Year’s Day, 1854.
-Unsuccessful, he returned to his former trade and in 1856 set up business as a die-sinker producing medals, tokens (unofficial pennies and half-pennies used due to a shortage of official coinage), buttons and silverware in Mincing Lane (this ran between Flinders Street and Flinders Lane, probably continuing down to near Queens Wharf. he then moved to 115 Flinders Lane east.
+Unsuccessful, he returned to his former trade and in 1856 set up business as a die-sinker producing medals, tokens (unofficial pennies and half-pennies used due to a shortage of official coinage), buttons and silverware in Mincing Lane.
+This ran between Flinders Street and Flinders Lane, probably continuing down to near Queens Wharf. he then moved to 115 Flinders Lane east.

 Stokes was in partnership with George Frederick Martin from about 1867 until some time after 1891 when a fire destroyed the business premises in Caledonian Lane.
 They were not insured, and suffered losses estimated around £15,000!
 According to differing sources, either because Martin had not renewed the fire insurance, or because of the recession in Melbourne in the 1890’s, the partnership was dissolved.
 According to the Powerhouse Museum in Sydney, this was in 1893.
 George Martin had come to Australia in 1852 and died in 1912, aged 82 years.

 Thanks to Ian and Carol for sharing this button from the Brighton Yacht Club, which started in 1875.
 Below; N.S.W.
 Military Forces uniform button, dated between 1876-1893.
 Both buttons are backmarked Stokes & Martin.